lydiahallie/javascript-questions/README.md

 #### Answer: B

-In order to get an character on a specific index in a string, you can use bracket notation.
+In order to get a character at a specific index of a string, you can use bracket notation.
 The first character in the string has index 0, and so on.
-In this case we want to get the element which index is 0, the character `"I'`, which gets logged.
+In this case, we want to get the element with index 0, the character `"I'`, which gets logged.

 Note that this method is not supported in IE7 and below.
-In that case, use `.charAt()`
+In that case, use `.charAt()`.

 </p>
 </details>